vinay-852/GamingVsGambling/README.md

 # GamingVsGambling

 ## Overview
-GamingVsGambling is a FastAPI-based application that classifies apps as either gaming or gambling based on their description, permissions, and user reviews from the Google Play Store.
-It uses Google Generative AI to analyze and extract important information from the app data.
+GamingVsGambling is a FastAPI-based application which classifies apps as either gaming or gambling based on their description, permissions, and user reviews from the Google Play Store.
+It uses Google's Generative AI(GEMINI LLM) to analyze and extract important information from the app data.

 ## Features
-- Fetch app details from the Google Play Store.
+- Fetch app details from the Google Play Store(Via Google Play Scraper library).
 - Analyze app descriptions, permissions, and reviews.
 - Classify apps as gaming or gambling with detailed explanations.